Leatherman (vagabond)

 The Leatherman (c.
-1839–) was a vagabond famous for his handmade leather suit of clothes who traveled through the northeastern United States on a regular circuit between the Connecticut River and the Hudson River from roughly 1857 to 1889.
+1839–1889) was a vagabond famous for his handmade leather suit of clothes who traveled through the northeastern United States on a regular circuit between the Connecticut River and the Hudson River from roughly 1857 to 1889.
 Of unknown origin, he was thought to be French-Canadian because of his fluency in the French language, his "broken English", and the French-language prayer book found on his person after his death.
-His identity remains unknown, and controversial.
-He walked a repeating 365 mi route year after year, which took him through certain towns in western Connecticut and eastern New York, returning to each town every 34–36 days.
+His identity remains unknown and controversial.
+He walked a repeating 365 mi route year after year, which took him through certain towns in western Connecticut and eastern New York, returning to each town roughly every 34 days.

 Life

 Living in rock shelters and "leatherman caves", as they are now locally known, the Leatherman stopped at towns along his 365 mi loop about every five weeks for food and supplies.
 He was dubbed the "Leatherman" as his adornment of hat, scarf, clothes, and shoes were handmade from leather.

-An early article in the Burlington Free Press dating to April 7, 1870, refers to him as the "Leather-Clad Man".
+An early article in the Burlington Free Press dated April 7, 1870, refers to him as the "Leather-Clad Man".
 It also states that he spoke rarely and when addressed would simply speak in monosyllables.
 According to contemporary rumors, he hailed from Picardy, France.

 Fluent in French, he communicated mostly with grunts and gestures, rarely using his broken English.
 When asked about his background, he would abruptly end the conversation.
 Upon his death, a French prayer book was found among his possessions.
 He declined meat on Fridays, giving rise to speculation that he was Roman Catholic.